Deed of Variation for Will

 This is one of our best-selling templates, with over 200 sold!

-This type of Deed of Variation puts in place a reliable deed that is suitable for varying a deceased’s estate.
+This type of do-it-yourself Deed of Variation puts in place a reliable deed that is suitable for varying a deceased’s estate.
 David, our co-founder and solicitor of over twenty years, has drafted it.
 This ensures that you can rely on the Deed template being both legally comprehensive and up-to-date.

 Our detailed drafting guidance notes (free with the template) set out a clause-by-clause explanation of the deed.
 This makes completing the final Deed of Variation simple.